dindinet/netlify-cms-test/site/content/_index.md

 ### Approach

-What we know.
 Building a website without understanding visitor needs is bound to fail.
 And grabbing a fashionable website template to shoehorn your content into, will not create the wins you desire.

 In a nutshell, your website should predominantly focus on helping visitors achieve their goals (and therefore yours).
 To do this just be very clear about your offer and make it very easy for visitors to obtain it.
 Start with your value proposisition.